lakejs/lake-docs/reference/toolbar.md

 ### root <Badge type="info" text="Read only" />

-An element to which the toolbar is appended.
+The element to which the toolbar is appended.

 * Type: [Nodes](/reference/nodes.md)